 What is the Occupational Therapy in South Africa all about?

 Occupational Therapy in South Africa is a significantly growing field as in other parts of the world.
-Locally, the project is run alongside a support group type of centre close to Cape Town which aims to support children and elders that are affected by the HIV and AID epidemic.
+Locally, the project is run within different types of setting in Cape Town which aims to support children and elders including hospitals, rehabilitative settings, special-needs schools, NGOs, and geriatric centers.

 Occupational therapy internships can be a great way to learn about the healthcare system and key limitations in the African context.
 Through a South African internship, participants can gain daily exposure to health issues that affect children and adults health.